The ultimate traditional bannock recipe: quick and authentic

 3. Heat about 1 cm of oil in a pan over medium heat.

-4. Divide the dough into small portions, flatten them and gently place them in the hot oil.
+4. Divide the dough into small portions, flatten them, and carefully place them in the hot oil.

-6. Drain it on absorbent paper and serve hot with butter or jam.
+6. Drain on paper towels and serve hot with butter or jam.

 1. Preheat your oven to 220°C (425°F).